David Torrence (athlete): Professional

 Torrence had a record setting indoor season in 2014, setting the American Record for the indoor 1000m, the World Record in the indoor 4x800 and also running under the previous American Record in the 2000m, although Bernard Lagat was able to run even faster that same race and take the record.
 Torrence split a 3:36 1500 meters in the 4 × 1500 meters at the IAAF World Relays on May 25, 2014, to help United States finish 2nd only to Kenya.
 At the 2014 USA Outdoor Track and Field Championships, Torrence finished seventeenth in a tactical 1500 meters with a time of 3:45.35.
 After previously running for Nike, on November 25, 2014, it was announced that he had signed with Hoka One One.

 At the 2015 USA Outdoor Track and Field Championships, Torrence finished fifth in a tactical 5000 meters with a time of 13:52.24.
 A week later, at the Portland Summer Twilight, Torrence took the 800m win over Chad Noelle of Oklahoma State University with a time of 1:48.04 (Noelle went 1:48.06).

 Torrence won the 2015 national title at the United States 5k road championships.

 The International Olympic Committee (IOC) confirmed that the athlete David Torrence, an American, was enabled to compete defending Peru in the Rio 2016 Olympic Games, accessing request for a change of nationality as the athlete had requested through the Committee Olympic Peruano – June 2, 2016.

 Torrence qualified to the final in a national record in 13:23.20 at Athletics at the 2016 Summer Olympics – Men's 5000 metres.

 Torrence set the Peru record in the mile run on June 1, 2017, when he won the event at the Massachusetts-based Adrian Martinez Classic in 3 minutes, 53.21 seconds.
 He broke the 1,500-meter record 17 days later when he ran 3:34.67 to finish eighth at the Stockholm Diamond League meet in Sweden.

 Death

 Torrence was found dead in a swimming pool in Scottsdale, Arizona, on August 28, 2017, at the age of 31.
-His death was ruled as accidental drowning.
+His death was ruled an accidental drowning.